 However, it’s fairly easy to take a closer look.
 With just a short walk up the valley, you can experience the power of the falls from behind the cascading water.
 The path is clearly marked but can be very slippery.
 If you decide to take this walk, make sure to borrow some hiking poles at the start of the pathway to avoid any accidents.

 One of the more unique waterfalls in Lauterbrunnen is Trummelbach Falls.
 It’s Europe’s only subterranean falls, which is actually a series of 10 falls hidden inside the mountain.
 It’s a strange and stunning sight and rightly deserves its recognition as a UNESCO World Heritage Site.

-There are several exit points around the valley, and the hike up to these points are challenging in themselves.
+There are several exit points around the valley, and the hike up to these points is challenging in itself.
 If you’re interested in doing this, the Horner Pub is a local haunt for many BASE Jumpers you can tag along with.

 A quick excursion to do is a trip to Murren.
 It’s a small car-free village on a plateau 850 meters above Lauterbrunnen.
 It’s highly popular in winter for its beautiful resorts and views, but summer holidays are great to spend here, too.

 From Lauterbrunnen, you can ride a gondola to Grutschalp and then a train to Murren.
 It takes all of 30 minutes, and you arrive at the village of stunning views, quaint shops, and local eateries.
-The population is around 350, but the houses are spread out and creates a feeling of wide open space.
+The population is around 350, but the houses are spread out and create a feeling of wide-open space.